ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 <!-- Acrolinx: 2017-02-23 -->

-# Creating and leveraging a Cloudant Dedicated Hardware plan instance on Bluemix
+# Creating and leveraging a {{site.data.keyword.cloudantfull}} Dedicated Hardware plan instance on Bluemix

-This tutorial shows you how to create a Cloudant Dedicated Hardware plan instance using the IBM Cloud dashboard, and shows you how to subsequently provision one or more Standard plan instances to run on it.
+This tutorial shows you how to create a {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance using the IBM Cloud dashboard, and shows you how to subsequently provision one or more Standard plan instances to run on it.

-Creating a Cloudant Dedicated Hardware plan instance results in the provisioning of a Cloudant environment on dedicated hardware for your sole use.
+Creating a {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance results in the provisioning of a {{site.data.keyword.cloudant_short_notm}} environment on dedicated hardware for your sole use.
 A service instance is created in the IBM Cloud dashboard, but note that you cannot access the Dedicated Hardware plan instance directly and will not have any Service Credentials for it.
-You can use a Cloudant Dedicated Hardware plan instance after it is created by provisioning one or more Standard plan instances on it.
+You can use a {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance after it is created by provisioning one or more Standard plan instances on it.

-## Creating a Cloudant Dedicated Hardware plan instance
+## Creating a {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance

 1. Log in to your {{site.data.keyword.Bluemix_notm}} account.<br/>
     The {{site.data.keyword.Bluemix_notm}} dashboard can be found at: